Zap-09/Imgcon/README.md

 -e is the file type you want to convert to <br>

 -o is the output folder.
 This flag is optional.
-If you don't use it, the converted file will store where the script was run from.
-You can also pass a folder path, it will make those folders if the folder names are valid.
+If you don't use it the converted file will store where the script was run from.
+You can also pass a folder path it will make those folders if the folders name was valid.

 ### For batch convertion